arc-archive/body-editor/README.md

 ### Monaco dependencies

+Include Monaco in the application before running the component.
+For now the component can't include it directly as Monaco performs an import on CSS files.

 Monaco uses web workers to work.
 These workers has to be in the final build of the application.
 Set a global `MonacoEnvironment` property to instruct the Monaco editor how to get the workers.
 Also, take a look into Monaco's documentation to learn more about build process and plugins for WebPack.

 ```javascript